 However, their entertainment isn’t just confined to movies and TV shows.
 The two most popular Japanese literary styles are manga and light novels.

 So what’s the difference between manga and a light novel?
-Both manga and light novels are books that feature illustrations, but the difference lies in their format.
+The main difference between manga and light novels is their format.
 Mangas tend to be more similar to western comic books, whereas light novels are like novellas that feature illustrations, typically being longer than manga but shorter than full-length novels.

 There’s a lot more that goes into the differences between these two genres, but that’s a pretty good summation of what you can expect to experience from both manga and light novels.